MFA (Cultural Leadership)

 CUL9104 Leadership and Governance examines models of governance within the context of the cultural sector, and how Board and executive leadership intersects with sound governance to realise organisational and creative goals.

-A comprehensive examination of the legal, organisational and operational frameworks of cultural organisations will be investigated through perspectives of power, values and ethics.
+CUL9104 Leadership and Governance provides a comprehensive examination of the legal, organisational and operational frameworks of cultural organisations will be investigated through perspectives of power, values and ethics.
 This subject assesses and analyses the styles of leadership of cultural organisations, and how cultural organisations are governed, including the roles and responsibilities of the Board of Directors and their relationship to the Senior Executive Team and the organisation as a whole.

 The cohort will assess and determine the essential characteristics of leadership necessary to build resilience and maintain a priority focus through times of uncertainty and challenge.